villenattinen/distributed_password_cracker/README.md

 # distributed_password_cracker
 Distributed Password Cracker

-(Unfortunately) This project is built to be run in a Windows environment and assumes that Hashcat is already installed.
+(Unfortunately) This project is built to be run in a Windows environment and assumes that Hashcat binaries are extracted into the same folder.
+Running this on a Linux based system should work assuming that Hashcat is already installed.

 Example of a run:
 | Client | Server | Workers |